ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - **The subnet does not have an IP reserved for a Gateway**, you will have to provide or create a compatible subnet.
 Three options are available:
   - Edit an existing subnet to reserve an IP for a Gateway : please refer to the [Update a subnet properties](/pages/public_cloud/public_cloud_network_services/configuration-04-update_subnet) documentation.
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
-  - Use a subnet dedicated for your load balancer: this option can be used in the OVHcloud Control Panel under `Advanced parameters` > `LoadbalancerS ubnet` or using APIs/Infra as Code using the 'LoadBalancerSubnetID' parameter.
+  - Use a subnet dedicated for your load balancer: this option can be used in the OVHcloud Control Panel under `Advanced parameters` > `Loadbalancer Subnet` or using APIs/Infra as Code using the 'loadBalancersSubnetId' parameter.
 - **The GatewayIP is already assigned to a non-OVHcloud Gateway (OpenStack Router)**.
 Two options are available:
   - Provide another compatible subnet: a subnet with an existing OVHcloud Gateway or with an IP address reserved for a Gateway ([Creating a private network with Gateway](https://www.ovhcloud.com/en-gb/public-cloud/gateway/))
-  - Use a subnet dedicated for your load balancers: this option can be used in the OVHcloud Control Panel under `Advanced parameters` > `Loadbalancer Subnet` or using APIs/Infra as Code with the 'LoadBalancerSubnetID' parameter.
+  - Use a subnet dedicated for your load balancers: this option can be used in the OVHcloud Control Panel under `Advanced parameters` > `Loadbalancer Subnet` or using APIs/Infra as Code with the 'loadBalancersSubnetId' parameter.

 ## Limitations